1jour1vin

 Aromatic and intense

-Ample, full, and complex with time-marked notes of tomato and dried herbs
+Full-bodied, rich, and complex, with notes of sun-ripened tomatoes and dried herbs

 Serve